BFGOrangle/SeniorSync/backend/database/README.md

 ## Version Naming Convention

-We use a timestamp-based naming scheme with a `V` prefix in the format `Vyyyyddmmhhmm` to indicate when each migration was created.
+We use a timestamp-based naming scheme with a `V` prefix in the format `Vyyyymmddhhmm` to indicate when each migration was created.
 For example, `V202503031230__initial_setup.sql` indicates a migration created on March 3, 2025, at 12:30.

 **Guidelines:**
 - **Prefix and Timestamp:** Use a `V` prefix followed by the timestamp (`yyyymmddhhmm`) to ensure that migrations are naturally ordered by creation time.